Grape

 Ripening and risk

 Early budbreak, late ripening.
 Small clusters, small berries, thick skin, low yields.
 Susceptible to fungal disease.
 Demands full ripeness to avoid green, vegetal notes.
-Reward when it works: pH below 3.0 in some years.
+When it works, the reward is unique: pH below 3.0 in some years — on average 0.5 lower than Chardonnay from the same vineyard.

 In the glass

 High acidity.
-Citrus (lemon, lime), herbal (thyme, mint, tarragon), tropical fruit when fully ripe (mango, passion fruit).
+Citrus (lemon, lime, sometimes grapefruit), herbal (thyme, mint, tarragon), tropical fruit when fully ripe (mango, passion fruit).
 Mineral base, chalky finish.
 Waxy texture from the phenolic concentration.
 Works surprisingly well solo and pairs poorly with high dosage.

 Role in the blend